 The psychological profile of successful property investors often reveals common traits: discipline, patience, and a continuous desire to learn.
 They view real estate investment as a marathon, not a sprint, allowing them to make decisions from a place of strength rather than desperation.

-Moreover, successful investors are often adept at separating their self-worth from their investment performance, which safeguards them against the emotional upheaval tied to market fluctuations.
+Moreover, successful investors are often adept at separating their self-worth from their investment performance, which safeguards them against the emotional upheaval of market fluctuations.

-To be clear, investors must understand that they should not analyze or label their investment behavior in a bid to be right or wrong; instead, investors should discover their psychological profile so that they can align their real estate investing strategy with their individual preferences, strengths, and financial goals.
+To be clear, investors must understand that they should not analyze or label their investment behavior in a bid to be right or wrong; instead, they should discover their psychological profile to align their real estate investing strategy with their individual preferences, strengths, and financial goals.
 The key to success in property investment—or any form of investment, for that matter—lies in having clear expectations and in selecting strategies that resonate with one’s personal risk tolerance and investment philosophy.

-Every investor, regardless of their persona, can find success by embracing their unique approach if they maintain ambitious, yet realistic, expectations.
-The most crucial factor, after all, is not your personality in and of itself—but how well you understand your own tendencies and how effectively you can set, execute against, and meet your investment expectations within the scope and constraints of your personality and market forces, respectively.
+Regardless of their persona, every investor can succeed by embracing their unique approach if they maintain ambitious yet realistic expectations.
+The most crucial factor, after all, is not your personality in and of itself—but how well you understand your tendencies and how effectively you can set, execute against, and meet your investment expectations within the scope and constraints of your personality and market forces, respectively.

-Investors who engage in regular self-reflection—where they seek feedback and learn from both successes and failures—tend to perform better in the long run.
-They develop a growth mindset—viewing challenges not as insurmountable obstacles, but as opportunities to grow.
+Investors who engage in regular self-reflection—seeking feedback and learning from successes and failures—tend to perform better in the long run.
+They develop a growth mindset—viewing challenges not as insurmountable obstacles but as growth opportunities.

 Refer back to episode 63: Mindset Matters